A photo of two bollards in a sidewalk at night.

 If actions taken by a system or its users based on wrong predictions are reversible, harms may be minor or temporary.
 For example, if a smart thermostat automatically sets the room temperature, a user can simply override a wrong action and soon return to a comfortable temperature; if a smart presentation designer changes the slide layout, users can simply undo the step to restore the previous design.
 It may also be possible to design the system in such a way that actions taken based on (unreliable) model predictions are explicitly reversible, such as tracking a document’s history or providing free return shipping for a system that curates and automatically ships personalized clothing.
 Clearly, making actions undoable does not work for all actions, since many have permanent consequences.
 For example, undoing structural damage from a train collision might be possible with substantial repair costs, but a life lost in the collision cannot be undone.

 Users can often undo actions as part of their regular interactions with the system, such as resetting the thermostat’s temperature or undoing slide design changes.
 In other cases, system designers may provide explicit paths to appeal and overturn automated decisions, typically involving human reviewers or extra steps.
-For example, a fraud detection system may block a seller identified as a bot on an online platform, but the system may provide a mechanism to appeal to human oversight or to upload a picture of a government id for identity verification.
+For example, a fraud detection system may block a seller identified as a bot on an online platform, but the system may provide a mechanism to appeal to human oversight or to upload a picture of a government ID for identity verification.

 Guardrails